GPU computation

 To install tensorflow, we recommend using conda as tensorflow requires the cudatoolkit package.

-We recommend to install both tensorflow and cudatoolkit from the same conda channel, to make sure they are compatible.
-At the time of writing, conda-forge was the best channel for this.
+We recommend to install both tensorflow and cudatoolkit from the same conda channel if possible, see notes above for cudatoolkit.

-You don't need to scale your app to have a GPU to install Tensorflow, it's enough to scale up after you're done with the installation.
-To test if your installation was successful, execute the following code snippet while already scaled up to a GPU:
+You don't need to have a GPU available in your running app to install Tensorflow wtih GPU support, it's enough to scale up to a GPU-enabled size after you're done with the installation.
+To test if your installation was successful, execute the following code snippet while already on a GPU-enabled size:

 import tensorflow as tf